 High school students may explore topics with professors who are the leading experts in their fields.
 Two-week non-credit courses, and six-week credit courses are available.
 Emory Pre-College students live together in a residence hall on campus or within commuting distance with their families and participate in a variety of programs, fun activities, and excursions designed to prepare them for college life.

-Emory Pre-College students may enroll alongside Emory undergraduates in a variety of six-week undergraduate courses for credit.
-Pre-College summer students will earn three or four hours of college credit for each of the enrolled classes.
-Two sessions are available (commuters only) Classes included: Introduction to Computer Science, Principles of Microeconomics, Introduction to Probability and Statistics, Calculus, Introduction to Dance, Introductory Astronomy with Lab, and many many more.
+Emory Summer College students may enroll alongside Emory undergraduates in a variety of six-week undergraduate courses for credit.
+Summer College students will earn three or four hours of college credit for each of the enrolled classes.
+Two sessions are available (commuters only) Classes include: Introduction to Computer Science, Principles of Microeconomics, Introduction to Probability and Statistics, Calculus, Introduction to Dance, Introductory Astronomy with Lab, and many many more.

 Students will enjoy the beautiful, tree-lined Emory campus and its outstanding facilities, meet new people and make lifelong friends.
 Students come from all across the U.S. and the world.
-Ranked #21 by U.S. News and World Report and #13 by Kiplinger's Personal Finance for best values among private universities, Emory University offers a small liberal arts college environment within a major research university.
+Ranked in the top 25 by U.S. News and World Report.
+Emory University offers a small liberal arts college environment within a major research university.